nhat-14/nhat-14.github.io/books_completed.md

 ---

 # Novels
-1. The Alchemist by Paulo Coelho.
+- Chuyện xứ Lang Biang by Nguyễn Nhật Ánh.
-2. Lịch Sử Việt Nam Bằng Tranh by Trần Bạch Đằng.
+- Harry Potter and the Philosopher's Stone by J. K. Rowling.
-3. Romance of the Three Kingdoms by Luo Guanzhong.
+- Harry Potter and the Prisoner of Azkaban by J. K. Rowling.
-4. Harry Potter and the Philosopher's Stone by J. K. Rowling.
+- Harry Potter and the Goblet of Fire by J. K. Rowling.
-6. Harry Potter and the Prisoner of Azkaban by J. K. Rowling.
+- Harry Potter and the Order of the Phoenix by J. K. Rowling.
-7. Harry Potter and the Goblet of Fire by J. K. Rowling.
+- Harry Potter and the Half-Blood Prince by J. K. Rowling.
-8. Harry Potter and the Order of the Phoenix by J. K. Rowling.
+- Harry Potter and the Deathly Hallows by J. K. Rowling.
-9. Harry Potter and the Half-Blood Prince by J. K. Rowling.
+- Lịch Sử Việt Nam Bằng Tranh by Trần Bạch Đằng.
-10. Harry Potter and the Deathly Hallows by J. K. Rowling.
+- The Alchemist by Paulo Coelho.
-11. Chuyện xứ Lang Biang by Nguyễn Nhật Ánh.
+- Tôi là Bêtô by Nguyễn Nhật Ánh.
-12. Tôi là Bêtô by Nguyễn Nhật Ánh.
+- Romance of the Three Kingdoms by Luo Guanzhong.

 # Economy and Finance
 - Learn to Earn by Peter Lynch.